July

 Garden pests, weeds and diseases to look out for in July

-• After pruning roses, spray with Rose Shield for mealy bug and scale, and use Lime Sulphur for fungal diseases such as rust and powdery mildew.
+- After pruning roses, spray with Searles Rose Pro for fungal diseases such as rust and powdery mildew, and use Searles Lime Sulphur to ward off scale.

 July's general lawn and garden care tasks